ESPGranEdu/archlinux-openbox/README.md

-# Openbox install script collection for Debian
+# Openbox install script collection for Arch Linux
 <img align="left"  src="https://user-images.githubusercontent.com/32820131/77852132-2de64c00-71dd-11ea-8a66-e4cd3de916f8.png" width="90"> Openbox is a beautiful and lightweight window manager, but tediuos to install and config a full usable environment.
 This script collection automatize **Openbox** installation and essentials tools and apply my personal configurations, styles and themes.
 Althoughs is a collection of my particular configs may be interesting for someone.

 Each action script and dependences are in a directory.
 There are 4 scripts categories: